-Actions for which students may face disciplinary action by the Dean of Students or the Discipline Committee, as stipulated in the Student Handbook, include pre-marital or extramarital sex, homosexual activity, the use of drugs or tobacco, gambling, and unlawful possession, use, or distribution of drugs, alcohol, or any controlled substance.
+Actions for which students may face disciplinary action by the Dean of Student Affairs or the Discipline Committee, as stipulated in the Student Handbook, include pre-marital or extramarital sex, homosexual activity, the use of drugs or tobacco, gambling, and unlawful possession, use, or distribution of drugs, alcohol, or any controlled substance.
+Great Lakes Christian College maintains a Cafeteria for College family and friends.
+Three meals per day are served Monday through Friday; one meal on Saturday and one on Sunday.
+The cost of meals is included in the Room and Board fee.
+Offcampus guests in the Cafeteria pay for meals individually.